The Angel in the House: Critics

 Later feminist writers ridiculed the Angel.
 Virginia Woolf satirised the ideal of femininity depicted in the poem, writing that "She [the perfect wife] was intensely sympathetic.
 She was immensely charming.
 She was utterly unselfish.
 She excelled in the difficult arts of family life.
 She sacrificed daily.
 If there was a chicken, she took the leg; if there was a draught she sat in it ...
 Above all, she was pure."
 She emphasized that she "bothered me and wasted my time and so tormented me that at last I killed her" (Woolf, 1966: 2, 285).

-Nel Noddings views her as "infantile, weak and mindless" (1989: 59), arguing that she is a "a prisoner in the house she graces".
+Nel Noddings views her as "infantile, weak and mindless" (1989: 59), arguing that she is a "prisoner in the house she graces".
 Similarly, Charlotte Perkins Gilman wrote a short essay entitled The Extinct Angel in which she described the angel in the house as being as dead as the dodo (Gilman, 1891: 200).
 The art historian Anthea Callen adapted the poem's title for her monograph on female artists, The Angel in the Studio: Women in the Arts and Crafts Movement 1870-1914, published in 1979.

 More recently, the feminist folk-rock duo The Story used the title in their album The Angel in the House.